 “Working closely with primary schools supports our ambitions to be more involved in the civic life of the city and region, raising educational standards and aspirations in our local community.

 Professor Paul Hayes, Senior Deputy Vice-Chancellor

 The University will also provide guidance on teaching, learning and education management, school improvement development plans, and expert assistance from the University’s professional service teams, including its Finance and Human Resources teams.

-Alongside the University's sponsorship of UPAT, which includes senior staff as Members and Trustees overseeing UPAT's school improvement journey, the School of Education and Sociology is home to the Education Research, Innovation and Consultancy Unit (ERIC).
+Alongside the University's sponsorship of UPAT, which includes senior staff as Members and Trustees overseeing UPAT's school improvement journey, the School of Education, Languages and Linguistics is home to the Education Research, Innovation and Consultancy unit (ERIC).